How to Grow and Care for Spider Plants

 Spider Mites

-It would seem fitting, wouldn’t it, if the spider mites found your spider ivies?
+It would seem fitting, wouldn’t it, if the spider mites found your spider plants?

 These pests also suck nutrients from the leaves, and can leave your plant sick and malnourished.

-To treat an infestation of these pests, first wipe them off of the foliage with a damp paper towel, then treat with rubbing alcohol or neem oil.
+To treat an infestation, first wipe them off of the foliage with a damp paper towel, then treat with rubbing alcohol or neem oil.

 Read more about combating spider mites.